adekunleba/image_aug/docker_description.md

 ```

-_PS: The project has been built with the defualt allowable with v.0.0.2, Hence can decide not to use the updated compose_
+_PS: The project has been built with a default values for the image which was used in v.0.0.2, Hence you may not use the updated compose, but if the compose overrides this values, they should be supplied in the command line at least._